acarv468/events-state-manager/README.md

-# events-state-manager
+# Custom Events with State Manager

-Custom Unity Events With State Management System Built In
+This package builds off of the custom events package to add in the State Management System.